 Our PD-L1 Boltbody ISAC focuses on another area with significant unmet medical need, the treatment of patients with tumors that are nonresponsive or become refractory to immune checkpoint blockade.
 This encompasses more than 15 different tumor types impacting the lives of millions of patients yearly.
 Our PD-L1 program is a trifunctional therapeutic with the following mechanism: 1) antibody-dependent cellular phagocytosis of the tumor, 2) myeloid activation and adaptive T cell response, and 3) PD-L1/PD-1 checkpoint inhibition.

 Our Myeloid Modulator Platform reawakens myeloid cells to attack tumor cells.
 We identified monoclonal antibodies that are capable of binding to and agonizing a novel cell surface protein (referred to as Dectin-2) on tumor-supportive macrophages.
 The activation of these macrophages results in the production of pro-inflammatory cytokines, consistent with the characteristics of tumor-destructive macrophages.
 Dectin-2 may have the potential to reprogram tumor-supportive macrophages into tumor-destructive macrophages to elicit a productive anti-tumor immune response.
-Additionally, KRAS and TP53 mutations may upregulate Dectin-2 on tumor-associated myeloid cells and could provide an avenue to develop precision medicine with an immune modulator.

 *Dectin-2, also known as TAM1